ryumaru/light_writer-theme/README.md

-# light_writer-theme
+# light_writer
-Light color version of the preferred, tabbed Ryuzine Writer theme.
+A light color version of the preferred Ryuzine Writer theme.